boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 You can also use the :guilabel:`Comparison view` to compare commits that are not parent and child.
-To do so, in the :guilabel:`Repository history`, click on two commit while holding the :kbd:`CTRL` key.
+To do so, in the :guilabel:`Repository history`, click on two commits while holding the :kbd:`CTRL` key.
 Then, right-click one of them and, from the context menus choose :guilabel:`Show changes between selected commits`.
 This will open the :guilabel:`Comparison viewer` dialog.